-where $S=\sigma+i\alpha U'+i\beta V'+W'\frac{\mathrm{d}}{\mathrm{d} \phi}$, $L_2=-\alpha^2-\beta^2+(\mathrm{i}\gamma+\frac{\mathrm{d}}{\mathrm{d}\phi^2}$, $0\leq\theta\leq\pi$, and the last equation is the incompressibility constraint.
+where $S=\sigma' +\mathrm{i}\alpha U'+\mathrm{i}\beta V'+W'\frac{\mathrm{d}}{\mathrm{d} \phi}$, $L_2=-\alpha^2-\beta^2+\frac{\mathrm{d}^2}{\mathrm{d}\phi^2}$, $0\leq\theta\leq\pi$, and the last equation is the incompressibility constraint.
 The coefficients $U'$ and $V'$ are $2\pi-$periodic, so Floquet theory implies that $f^\dagger$ takes the form

-where $\hat{f}(\phi)$ is a $2\pi-$periodic function that has been expanded in Fourier modes with constant complex coefficients $f'_n$.
+where $\hat{f}(\phi)$ is a $2\pi-$periodic function that is expanded in Fourier modes with complex coefficients $f_n$.
 Floquet theory allows $f^\dagger$ to be aperiodic since $\gamma$ need not take an integer value.
 However, $\gamma$ must be real for physical solutions that are bounded along $\phi$.
-Substitution of the Floquet ansatz (Equations \ref{eq:Floquet_1} and \ref{eq:Floquet_2}) and the base flow (Equation \ref{eq:BaseFlow}) into the governing equations for the perturbations (Equation \ref{eq:NS_2b}) reduces the problem to a set of coupled algebraic equations.
-Dropping the prime notation for perturbations going forward, we obtain
+Substitution of the Floquet ansatz (Equations \ref{eq:Floquet_1} and \ref{eq:Floquet_2}) and the base flow (Equation \ref{eq:BaseFlow}) into the governing equations for the perturbations (Equation \ref{eq:NS_2b}) reduces the problem to a set of coupled algebraic equations:

 where $L_{2n}\equiv-\alpha^2-\beta^2-(\gamma+n)^2$.
-The linear stability of the wave can now be determined by solving this algebraic eigenvalue problem for the complex frequency $\sigma$ as a function of the parameters of the primary wave $\{A',\omega,s\}$, the horizontal wavenumbers of the perturbations in the comoving frame $\{\alpha,\;\beta\}$, and the Floquet parameter $\gamma$.
+The linear stability of the wave can now be determined by solving this algebraic eigenvalue problem for the complex frequency $\sigma' $ as a function of the parameters of the primary wave $\{A',\theta,s\}$, the horizontal wave vectors of the perturbations in the comoving frame $\{\alpha,\;\beta\}$, and the Floquet parameter $\gamma$.
 For completeness, the energy conservation equation for this Floquet system is derived in Appendix~\ref{ap:EnergyConsrv}.
 Note that this equation set is similar to the analogous Floquet system for IGWs \citep{LR1996}, but with different linear restoring terms (buoyancy versus Coriolis) and a non-zero $\hat{y}$ component of the base flow for IWs which is not present for IGWs.